secar600/secar-documents/source/extended_gas_target.rst

 What to Do prior to and during Hydrogen Operation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hydrogen lead operator(s) and experts shall make sure that:
+The hydrogen lead operator(s) shall make sure that:

-- Prior to running the system with hydrogen, the prestart checklist (DCC Document FRIB-M41600-TD-001693-R001) is followed in full (see also :numref:`intentional_leak_section`).
+- Prior to running the system with hydrogen, the hydrogen lead operator executes the complete `Prestart Checklist for Hydrogen Operation of SECAR’s Extended Gas
+Target FRIB-M41600-TD-001693 <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=TD&SN=001693>`_ (see also :numref:`intentional_leak_section`).
 - Make sure the reserved nitrogen bottle has enough nitrogen, and that both its manual valves (one on the bottle and one metallic one near the bottle on the regulator) are open.
 The regulator should be set to 15 psi and the bottle should be at least half full.
-- After the prestart checklist is performed, the ReA3 high bay has to be swept and locked properly following the procedures found in DCC (FRIB-S30205-PR-001363-R001; and Procedure to Secure ReA3 Hall for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact).
+- After the prestart checklist is performed, the ReA3 high bay has to be swept and locked properly following the `Search and Evict Procedure for ReA3
+Vault for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact FRIB-M41600-PR-001653 <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001653>`_.
 - No personnel will be allowed to be present in the ReA3 high bay while the system is operating with hydrogen.

 During hydrogen operation:

 - While running with hydrogen, monitor the oxygen content in the system.
 Oxygen sensor is sensitive down to :math:`0.01\%`.
 A standard Phoebus alarm will be triggered if the oxygen level in the system reaches :math:`0.04\%`.
+The target should then be pumped out and restarted with fresh gas.
+If there is a rapid rise press E-stop to initiate a purge.
-- If the oxygen level reaches :math:`0.4\%`, a voice alarm is activated in FRIB control room and the system will be automatically switched to :code:`purge` mode.
+- If the oxygen level reaches :math:`0.4\%`, the system will be automatically switched to :code:`purge` mode.
 - In case of an emergency and if you are in :code:`run` mode, click on the emergency stop button found on the operating mode controls section of the control page (|emergencystop|) to initiate a purge of the system with dry nitrogen.

 .. _intentional_leak_section: